menu

 Occupations and Workforce

 Brandy Station is a decidedly white-collar town, with fully 100.00% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Brandy Station is a town of sales and office workers, professionals, and transportation and shipping workers.
-There are especially a lot of people living in Brandy Station who work in office and administrative support (72.00%), computer science and math (28.00%), and sales jobs (0.00%).
+Overall, Brandy Station is a town of professionals, sales and office workers, and transportation and shipping workers.
+There are especially a lot of people living in Brandy Station who work in computer science and math (54.29%), office and administrative support (45.71%), and sales jobs (0.00%).

 Also of interest is that Brandy Station has more people living here who work in computers and math than 95% of the places in the US.

-Telecommuters are a relatively large percentage of the workforce: 28.00% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 54.29% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Setting & Lifestyle